Kalif Alhassan

-Kalif Alhassan (born 15 October 1990 in Accra) is a Ghanaian footballer who plays for PDX FC in USL League Two.
+Kalif Alhassan (born 15 October 1990 in Accra) is a Ghanaian footballer.

 Career

 Professional

 Alhassan began his career with Ghana Premier League side Liberty Professionals in 2007, helping the club to the semifinals of the 2009 WAFU Club Championship.

 In 2010, Alhassan signed with Portland Timbers of the USSF Division 2 Professional League, in hopes of staying with the club in 2011 for their inaugural season in Major League Soccer, the top tier of the United States soccer pyramid.
 In his first start for the Timbers, Alhassan scored in second-half stoppage time to give Portland a 1–0 victory over Puerto Rico Islanders.

 In 2011 Alhassan became the third player in Major League Soccer history to open his career with assists in each of his first three home games, all Timbers wins.
 He scored his first MLS goal for the Timbers on the opening weekend of the 2012 MLS season, chipping the ball over Philadelphia Union goalkeeper Zac MacMath to seal the Timbers' victory at 3–1.
 In addition to his goal, Alhassan assisted on another goal and earned the free kick which led to the equalizing goal.
 For his performance, Alhassan was named Player of the Week for week 1 of the 2012 MLS season, becoming the first Timbers player ever to win the award.

 Alhassan played 1,867 minutes in 28 matches in 2015 for Minnesota United FC.
 On 17 December 2015, Alhassan was released by Minnesota and picked up by the Tampa Bay Rowdies.

 He then went to play for the New York Cosmos in 2017, but was released in July 2017.
 In August 2017, Alhassan signed for Dila Gori.
+In 2019, he moved to India, signing with I-League champions Minerva Academy.